 Yet, how do you hedge yourself against something that’s totally out of your control?
 Voting still doesn’t change the $133 billion projected global adjustment charges.
 Simple answer: take control.
 If you generated your own power, political decisions would not hold the fate of your home or business in their hands.
 As crazy as that sounds, it is now affordable to generate your own power for self-consumption through solar photovoltaic (PV) technology.

 Ontario’s net-metering laws allow you to do just that with the added benefit of having access to grid power whenever necessary.
 With the price of electricity rising at four times the rate of inflation, autogenous power provides the perfect cost-saving strategy to hedge against the 6-8% increase in Hydro rates every year.
-Should you wish to further explore the incentives and cost-benefit of a Solar PV opportunity at your site, please reach out to us and we would be happy to offer our complimentary advice.
+Should you wish to further explore the incentives and cost-benefit of a Solar PV opportunity at your site, please reach out to us at email@example.com and we would be happy to offer our complimentary advice.

 Auditor General Bonnie Lysyk.
 “The Fair Hydro Plan: Concerns About Fiscal Transparency, Accountability and Value For Money.”
 Office of the Auditor General of Ontario, Oct.
 2017, p.6.,